 The [Town] City Manager shall appoint a Director of Finance who shall keep such accounts as may be necessary to maintain a constant record of the condition of each budget appropriation and item and shall keep complete accounts of all financial transactions of the [Town] City.
 Such accounts shall be kept in accordance with an accounting system which has the approval of the [Board of Directors] City Council.
-At least once during each month he shall submit to the [Town] City Manager and the [Board of Directors] City Council.
-At least day of the previous month and showing the general financial condition of the [Town] City as of the same date.
+At least once during each month [he] the Director of Finance shall submit to the [Town] City Manager and the [Board of Directors] City Council a statement showing the condition of the budget for the portion of the fiscal year which ended the last day of the previous month and showing the general financial condition of the [Town] City as of the same date.
 Such monthly statements shall be public records.